vivekisreddy/vivekisreddy/README.md

 whether it's developing software for embedded systems or optimizing hardware for software performance.

-Get in Touch
+# Get in Touch

 I'm always looking for opportunities to collaborate, learn, and explore the exciting world of technology.
 Whether you're a fellow student, a potential employer, or someone who shares my passion for robotics and computer science, don't hesitate to reach out.
-You can connect with me via [LinkedInhttps://www.linkedin.com/in/vivek-reddy-kasireddy/] or send me an email at [vivekkasireddyr@gmail.com]
+You can connect with me via [LinkedIn: https://www.linkedin.com/in/vivek-reddy-kasireddy/] or send me an email at [vivekkasireddyr@gmail.com]
 Let's make technology work for us, one project at a time! 🤖💻🚀